Why Caregivers?

 You can create a space of faith, support and connection for caregivers.

-We’ve identified three primary pillars of a caregiver-friendly faith communities:
+We’ve identified three primary pillars of a caregiver-friendly faith community:

 1. Culture